khornlund/severstal-steel-defect-detection/README.rst

 Dilation
 ~~~~~~~~
-I tried varying amounts of dilation.
-Sometimes I got a small improvement, and sometimes got worse
+I tried dilating the output prediction masks.
+Sometimes I got a small improvement, and sometimes
-results so I stopped using it.
+got worse results so I stopped using it.

 Ensemble Averaging
 ~~~~~~~~~~~~~~~~~~